axoflow/axosyslog-core-docs/content/chapter-destinations/destination-s3/_index.md

 | Type:    | template |
 | Default: |  |

-*Description:* The `object-key-timestamp()` option can be used to set a datetime-related template, which is appended to the end of the object, for example: `"${R_MONTH_ABBREV}${R_DAY}"`.
+*Description:* The `object-key-timestamp()` option can be used to set a datetime-related template, which is appended to the end of the object key, for example: `"${R_MONTH_ABBREV}${R_DAY}"`.
 When a log message arrives with a newer timestamp template resolution, the previous timestamped object gets finished and a new one is started with the new timestamp.
 If an older message arrives, it doesn`t reopen the old object, but starts a new object with the key having an index appended to the old object.

 {{< include-headless "chunk/option-persist-name.md" >}}